OWASP/owasp-mastg/Document/0x04-Testing-Processes-and-Techniques.md

 Like always in hacking, the anything-goes-rule applies: Simply use whatever brings you closer to your goal most efficiently.
 Every binary is different, and every reverse engineer has their own style.
 Often, the best way to get to the goal is to combine different approaches, such as emulator-based tracing and symbolic execution, to fit the task at hand.
 To get started, pick a good disassembler and/or reverse engineering framework and start using them to get comfortable with their particular features and extension APIs.
 Ultimately, the best way to get better is getting hands-on experience.

--- TODO [Develop on Advanced Techniques] --

 #### Dynamic Binary Instrumentation

 Another useful method for dealing with native binaries is dynamic binary instrumentations (DBI).
 Instrumentation frameworks such as Valgrind and PIN support fine-grained instruction-level tracing of single processes.
 This is achieved by inserting dynamically generated code at runtime.
 Valgrind compiles fine on Android, and pre-built binaries are available for download.
 The [Valgrind README](http://valgrind.org/docs/manual/dist.readme-android.html) contains specific compilation instructions for Android.

 #### Emulation-based Dynamic Analysis

 Running an app in the emulator gives you powerful ways to monitor and manipulate its environment.
 For some reverse engineering tasks, especially those that require low-level instruction tracing, emulation is the best (or only) choice.

--- TODO [Develop on Emulation-based Dynamic Analysis] --
+Unfortunately, this type of analysis is only viable for Android, as no emulator for iOS exists (the iOS simulator is not an emulator, and apps compiled for an iOS device don't run on it).
+We'll provide an overview of popular emulation-based analysis frameworks for Android in the "Tampering and Reverse Engineering on Android" chapter.

+#### Reverse Engineering Frameworks

-#### Program Analysis Using Symbolic / Concolic Execution
+Program Analysis Using Symbolic / Concolic Execution

--- TODO [Introduce RE frameworks] --
+Even though most GUI-based disassemblers support scripting and extension, it can be

+##### Program Analysis using Symbolic / Concolic Execution

 In the late 2000s, symbolic-execution based testing has gained popularity as a means of identifying security vulnerabilities.
 Symbolic "execution" actually refers to the process of representing possible paths through a program as formulas in first-order logic, whereby variables are represented by symbolic values, which are actually entire ranges of values.
 Satisfiability Modulo Theories (SMT) solvers are used to check satisfiability of those formulas and provide a solution, including concrete values for the variables needed to reach a certain point of execution on the path corresponding to the solved formula.